Guidelines for check boxes

 - If the text content is dynamic, consider how the control will resize and what will happen to visuals around it.

-Don't put two check box groups next to each other, or users won't be able to tell which options belong with which group.
+- Don't put two check box groups next to each other.
 Use group labels to separate the groups.

-Don't use a check box as an on/off control or to perform a command; use a toggle switch instead.
+- Don't use a check box as an on/off control or to perform a command; instead, use a toggle switch.

 - Don't use a check box to display other controls, such as a dialog box.